How can I use binary logs from an Amazon RDS for MySQL active DB instance to replicate to an on-premises standby instance?

 Note: Be sure to replace repl_user with your own replication user name.

-10. Log in to the target instance and stop the MySQL server.
+10. Log in to the target DB instance and stop the MySQL server.

-11. Modify the my.cnf file parameters to point to your unique server ID, such as server_id=2, and the name of the database that will be replicated.
+11. Modify the my.cnf file parameters to point to your unique server ID, such as server_id=2, and the name of the database that you wish to replicate from the DB instance, such as replicate-do-db=test.

 12. Save the file.